The Wilderness Society (Australia): Campaigns

+Stance on nuclear energy

+The Wilderness Society opposes nuclear energy.

 Funding

 Traditionally fundraising was performed through The Wilderness Society Shops.
 The shops were particularly popular for their calendars and posters by photographers such as Peter Dombrovskis and Olegas Truchanas, and were also central locations for the public to make donations and for members to meet.

 Since the rise of the internet, fundraising has increasingly become centralised around internet based activities, such as the TWS website, online store and extensive email lists, although it also still contacts supporters through regular postal communications as well.

 The Wilderness Society now raises funds through a number of sources, mainly donations, including advocacy gifts and gifts in wills (bequests), subscriptions from members, grants, sales of merchandise, and interest and other investment income.

-For the 2020 financial year the Society specifically had a total income of $12,160,560.
-The majority of this is raised through donations (88%), bequests (3.9%), members subscriptions and merchandise (1%) and from events (1%).
-In 2020 the Wilderness Society also received $643,000 in COVID-19 relief subsidies.
-For the same year total expenses were $10,201,241.
+In 2021 the Wilderness Society reported receiving $869,000 in COVID-19 relief subsidies.

 Political involvement

 The inaugural director of The Wilderness Society was Kevin Kiernan, followed by Norm Sanders, who was later elected to the seat of Denison in the Tasmanian Parliament in 1980 for the Australian Democrats.
 He was Australia's first parliamentarian to be elected on an environmental platform.
-Bob Brown, became the director of The Wilderness Society in 1978, and with him the group increased their influence on Tasmanian politics.
+Bob Brown became the director of The Wilderness Society in 1978, and with him the group increased their influence on Tasmanian politics.
 Brown was elected to the Tasmanian parliament in 1983 to fill the vacancy left when Sanders resigned his seat, and with the group of fellow conservationists elected subsequently, he went on to become part of the political party known as the Tasmanian Greens.
 Brown was later elected to represent Tasmania and the Greens in the Senate in the Federal parliament.

 While The Wilderness Society has worked with the Australian Greens on certain campaigns, it is not affiliated with them or any other political party, as a politically unaligned environmental non-government organisation.